 Recently, Solangel held the position of Minister of Housing, Construction and Sanitation of Peru during the Transitional Government of President Sagasti.
 During her administration, as a historical milestone, the National Housing and Urbanism Policy and the Sustainable Urban Development Law were approved.
 She holds a Master’s degree in Urban Design from Oxford Brookes University and a Master’s degree in Land Economy from Cambridge University.

-Martin Inthamoussú is President and CEO of SODRE in Uruguay, the oldest cultural institution in the country dedicated to culture and art promotion, arts education, and growth of traditions, taking its services to the whole country and beyond borders.
+Martin Inthamoussú is a Consultant in Creative Economy and Cultural Public Policy.
+He is currently working at the Interamerican Development Bank at the Creativity and Culture Unit.
+He was President of SODRE in Uruguay, the oldest cultural institution in the country dedicated to culture and art promotion, arts education, and growth of traditions, taking its services to the whole country and beyond borders.
 Within the institution, Martín was commissioned to create the Contemporary Dance Department of the National Dance School, of which he is the founder.
 He has also developed different programs working on public policy towards access to culture for citizens in the whole country as a means of deep social change, including arts education to people with limited or no access.
 From 2015 – 2020 he was General Director of the National School of the Arts.

-Kyriacos Koupparis is Head of Frontier Innovations at the United Nations World Food Programme's Innovation Accelerator.
-In this role, he leads a team that explores how emerging technologies – such as artificial intelligence, blockchain, and robotics – can be harnessed to catalyze impact within the context of humanitarian assistance and food security.
+Kyriacos Koupparis is Head of the Hunger Monitoring Unit at the United Nations World Food Programme (UNWFP) where he and his team utilize data and emerging technologies to track global food security.
+Previously he was Head of Frontier Innovations at the UNWFP's Innovation Accelerator.
+In this role, he led a team that explored how emerging technologies – such as artificial intelligence, blockchain, and robotics – can be harnessed to catalyze impact within the context of humanitarian assistance and food security.

 Previously, he worked for the United States Agency for International Development (USAID) as Senior Innovation Advisor where he designed and administered multi-million dollar programs to advance social and environmental prosperity across the globe.
 He spent the last 15 years working at the nexus between innovation and international development – first as a biomedical researcher working on drug discovery for neglected tropical diseases and further on in his career by managing programs to build better communities in emerging markets through science, technology, innovation and partnerships.
 He has worked in more than 20 countries throughout Latin America, the Middle East and North Africa, and Asia through his various roles at the U.S. Department of State, USAID, and the United Nations.